E A R T H

 With the ether, however, the farther away it is from Earth, the more slowly it propagates light.
 In fact, the heavenly bodies in the outer half of the firmament revolve faster than their light propagates.

-All these events combine to generate a curved line of sight, and it is by this curved line of sight that the heavenly bodies are viewed from Earth.
+All these events combine to generate a curved line of sight.
+And it is by this curved line of sight that the heavenly bodies, revolving in the firmament, are viewed from Earth.

 The following picture illustrates that a star is seen from Earth in the direction of the straight arrow.
-But the star is not at all out there in that direction.
+But the star itself is not at all out there in that direction.
 The actual location of the star is within the firmament, in the region of the stars, on the curved line of sight.

 View of the Firmament from the North